Tobacco Use and Prevention

-- Educate others on the dangers of tobacco use of any kind
+- Educate yourself on the dangers of tobacco use

 - Create tobacco-free environments for all employees and customers

-- Join the Georgia Tobacco Quitline partnership or provide other coverage to their employees to help them quit smoking
+- Partner with the Georgia Tobacco Quit Line partnership or alternatively provide other cessation coverage to help employees quit tobacco use

-What healthcare providers/doctors can do to reduce the negative impact of tobacco use?
+What can HEALTHCARE PROFESSIONALS do to reduce the negative impact of tobacco use?

-- Treat tobacco use as a vital sign, asking all patients about tobacco use and referring to the Quit Line
+- Treat tobacco use as a vital sign

 - Promote the Georgia Tobacco Quit Line to all patients and employees